hdelva/fosite/thesis/report.md

 There are hidden dependencies in this program as well.
 The first two lines of code will read two lines from `stdin` and parse them to integers.
 The order in which this happens is important since the two values get subtracted from each other.
 This can be modeled by adding implicit state.
 The call to `input` both depends on the implicit state and changes it, which will ensure that the relative order between the two calls remains the same.
 Other IO functionality such as the `print` call will do the same.
 Implicit state can easily be modeled by designating a specific  and hardcoded object to be the internal state.

-## Modules
+## Languages

 Since languages tend to share a lot of features, it's not unthinkable to have an abstract interpreter that can process multiple languages.
-The first thing this would need is a common input format.
-Fosite defines a _General Abstract Syntax Tree_ (GAST), which is like other AST structures with a few exceptions.
-First of all, it has to be able to capture all _syntactic_ features of the languages it supports; the semantics aren't important yet.
-There's a good chance that adding support for an additional language will require some new nodes or some extra information in existing nodes.
+The first thing this would need is a common input format, which in Fosite's case is its _General Abstract Syntax Tree_ (GAST).
+It has to be able to capture all _syntactic_ features of the languages it supports -- the semantics aren't relevant for an AST.
+Adding support for an additional language will require some new nodes or some extra information in existing nodes.
 Since only things will have to get added interpreting the existing languages can just ignore the additional node types.
 Another thing that's special about the GAST is that every node has its unique identifier, and the identifiers are totally ordered.
 If one node's identifier is less than another's, that must mean it came before that other node in the original source file.
-This is important to accurately report warning, but also because some optimizations rely on it.
+This is important to accurately report code points, but also because some optimizations rely on it.

-The GAST only provides a common syntactical framework to work on, the interpreter has to be able to add semantics to this.
+The interpreter has to be able to add semantics to the common AST structure.
 A different `Executor` instance may be assigned for every supported node for every supported language.
 Languages that share the same features can reuse existing `Executor` implementations.
 Common and fundamental features such as function scoping are even available inside the interpreter's implementation itself.

+As the test data itself is in Python, the Python programming language was the main focus during implementation.

-## Power of Interpretation
+## Analysis

-While linters recognize error prone patterns, interpreters can recognize error prone logic as well as some outright errors.
+While linters recognize error prone patterns, an interpreter can recognize error prone patterns and logic, as well as some outright errors.
 An additional benefit of an interpreter-based approach is that it approaches feedback the same way a person would: starting at the beginning, step by step.
-This section gives a few interesting examples of what an interpreter can do that linters (or at least PyLint) can't.
+There are some interesting things that an interpreter can do that linters (or at least PyLint) can't.

 \begin{code}
   \begin{tcblisting}{listing only,